PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Let us take idea that Universities has better Knowledge in specific areas as in this Article [Lrt.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/1257917/mokslininkai-kibernetinio-saugumo-terminu-zodyna-rengia-pasitelke-ir-neuroniniu-tinklu-technologijas).
 * Let us take the idea that official public acts, which show specific programmes incl. here [e-seimas.lrs.lt](https://e-seimas.lrs.lt/portal/legalAct/lt/TAD/89b5405490cb11eb998483d0ae31615c/asr) Attachment|Appendix|Annex provides 3.1. point for "Supporting academical <...> Dictionaries <...> File Sets of those Terms and Definitions", which would include in seven Year period to spend in total 1 million 365 thousand EUR.
 * For number of Years public instututions provide links to Trusted Sources like in this Site [vlkk.lt](https://vlkk.lt/nuorodos/zodynai).
 Data Sync and Update from various Databases are yet simple.
 Common people can't get access in one place by specific regular Search "Tree", i.e. first link to Knowledgebase of Cybersecurity Terms and Definitions.
-By checking this [terminai.vlkk.lt](http://terminai.vlkk.lt/paieska?search=Cyberbullying&zodzio_dalis=0&kalba=2&kaip0=on&sritys=&statusas=0&rykiavimas=0) out, non-NULL result given, simple Zero.
+By ing this [terminai.vlkk.lt](http://terminai.vlkk.lt/paieska?search=Cyberbullying&zodzio_dalis=0&kalba=2&kaip0=on&sritys=&statusas=0&rykiavimas=0) out, non-NULL result given, simple Zero.
-* Zhōngwén or similar languages could be selected by terminai.vlkk.lt in Advanced Search Settings by clicking checkbox on the last option "All lang.".
+* Zhōngwén or similar languages could be selected by terminai.vlkk.lt in Advanced Search Settings by clicking box on the last option "All lang.".
 This option represents the same Ideas as the original Article.
 ```

 ```